CBEP-SoCB/Presumpscot_WQ_sum/README.md

 This repository includes no graphics code, as site-by-site variation in conditions strongly dominate the observed patterns, and those differences are most easily shown via maps.
-The "Analysis" folder included code that explored ways to analyze these data to evaluate long-term trends (none were found), and export data that gould be used in GIS to produce informative maps.
+The "Analysis" folder includes code that explored ways to analyze these data to evaluate long-term trends (none were found), and export data that gould be used in GIS to produce informative maps.